Parc de la Ciutadella: Museum of Natural Sciences of Barcelona

 The Museum of Natural Sciences of Barcelona comprises a museum of zoology and a museum of geology, both sited in the park, but also other science facilities elsewhere in Barcelona.
-The Museu Martorell (the Geology Museum) was administrated by the city of Barcelona from 1882 to 2010.
-The Museum of Zoology was administrated by the city from 1920 to 2010.
+The Museu Martorell (the Geology Museum) was administered by the city of Barcelona from 1882 to 2010.
+The Museum of Zoology was administered by the city from 1920 to 2010.
 Both museums are closed for the moment as the Museum of Natural Sciences of Barcelona is planning new functions for them.

-The Castle of the Three Dragons was constructed for the Exposición Universal de Barcelona (1888) by the architect Lluís Doménech i Montaner to serve as an exhibition.
+The Castle of the Three Dragons was constructed for the Exposición Universal de Barcelona (1888) by the architect Lluís Domènech i Montaner to serve as an exhibition.
 Most of the building is constructed of red brick.
 Later, in 1920, it reopened as the museum of zoology.
 In the time when the museum was opened to the public, the most popular displays were the skeleton of a whale and exhibits dedicated for children.
 It also kept valuable collections from the animal kingdom; urban birds; and an apiary.
 The institute's stated aims were to enhance knowledge and conservation of the natural diversity of Catalonia and its surroundings, to promote public education on the natural world, to transmit ethical values of respect for nature, and to stimulate informed debate on the issues and environmental problems that concern society.

 The geology museum had permanent exhibitions on the subject of mineralogy, petrology and paleontology; the volcanic region of Olot; minerals' secret colors.
 Its collections are a legacy of the scientist Francisco Martorell i Peña (1822–1878), who donated his whole collection of artifacts of cultural and archeological importance, his scientific library, and an amount of 125,000 pesetas to the city for the purpose of creating a new museum.
 The building, built during the same year and named the Corporación Municipal, was designed by Antoni Rivas i Trias.